manuelpinar/Reinforcement-Learning---project-3---Collaboration-and-Competition/Report.md

 ## Learning Algorithm
  I used the maddpg algorithm taking the agent from 'ddpg_agent.py'

- We must take in account that when I call the function ddpg in the notebook 'Continuous_Control.ipynb' the enter parameters of this function was modified in order to adapt the requirements of this project.
+ We must take in account that when I call the function maddpg in the notebook 'Tennis.ipynb' the enter parameters of this function was modified in order to adapt the requirements of this project.

 ### Using